CrimeOwl AI logoCrimeOwl AI

 Lead #3

 On January 12, 1991, five men were shot execution-style at an illegal gambling den in Boston's Chinatown in what became known as the Boston Chinatown Massacre.
-Hung Tien Pham, allegedly associated with the Ping On crime syndicate, fled to Hong Kong in February 1991 and has evaded capture for over three decades.
-Despite known ties to multiple cities across North America and Asia, Pham's whereabouts remain unknown since the mid-1990s, making this case a priority for international law enforcement.
+Hung Tien Pham, a Ping On crime syndicate associate, allegedly carried out the attack and fled to Hong Kong within weeks, evading capture for over three decades.
+Despite sightings in multiple countries and known ties across North America and Asia, Pham remains at large with a $30,000 reward for information leading to his arrest.

 Case